leylatulu/Rule-Based-Classification-for-Gezinomi/README.md

 <details>
 <summary><h2 align="left">Data Set Story</h2></summary>
 The data set includes the prices of the sales made by Gezinomi company and information about these sales.
-This data set is private and real.
+This data set is hidden.<br>

 The data set consists of records created in each sales transaction.
 This means that the _table is not deduplicated_.
 In other words, a user with certain demographic characteristics **may have made more than one purchase**.
 </details>